 The Company's ability to compete successfully also depends increasingly on its ability to develop and maintain leading brands so that the Company's retailer and other customers will need the Company's products to meet consumer demand.
 Leading brands allow the Company to realize economies of scale in its operations.
 The development and maintenance of such brands require significant investment in brand-building and marketing initiatives.
-While the Company plans to continue to increase its expenditures for advertising and promotion and other brand-building and marketing initiatives over the long term, the initiatives may not deliver the anticipated results and the results of such initiatives may not cover the costs of the increased investment.
+While the Company plans to continue to increase its expenditures for advertising and promotion and other brand-building and marketing initiatives may not deliver the anticipated results and the results of such initiatives may not cover the costs of the increased investment.